Funkybullet/learn_git/readme.txt

-Git is version controt system.
+Git is distributed version controt system.
 Git is free software.